johnnyLadders/obsidian/README.md

 Dr. James Bowring, for his continued advice and encouragement.

-Funding for this project was provided by grant EAR-0930166 from the National Science Foundation.
+Original Funding for this project was provided by grant EAR-0930166 from the National Science Foundation.